 indicates that the Player is not currently registered for participation in the NYSA Program.

-Used to describe the basic operating system enviroment of a Visitor, Browser, or Server.
+Used to describe the basic operating system environment of a Visitor, Browser, or Server.

 A collection of Players that compete together in a League against other Teams